 I particularly welcome applications from students at non-selective state schools and colleges which may not have a tradition of students applying to Oxford.

 I teach Trinity students across the first-year Prelims course in French.
-In second and final years, I teach sixteenth and seventeenth-century French literature and culture (Papers VII and X) and am also involved with various optional papers (Paper XII) on histories of race and on humans and the natural world.
+In second and final years, I teach sixteenth and seventeenth-century French literature and culture (Papers VII and X) and am also involved with various optional papers (Paper XII) on histories of migration and on eco-theory.
 I also teach translation into English, and lately have been using these classes as a way to introduce students to contemporary authors and critics from across the Francophone world.
-For the Faculty, I lecture on a range of early modern topics: this year I will be taking up discussions of gender and sexuality in early modern writing across various genres.
+For the Faculty, I lecture on a range of early modern topics; I’ve been especially involved in bringing discussions of gender and sexuality to bear on early modern writing across various genres, and, alongside other colleagues working on histories of race, am also teaching on the early modern Americas.
 I’m committed to dialogues between early modern writing and critical theory, broadly considered, and that dialogue is very much at work in my teaching practice.

 I work on early modern literature, culture and political thought.
 My first book was on tragedy (especially Pierre Corneille) and theories of political action, and I continued this conversation between theory and theatre with a coedited volume thinking through Walter Benjamin’s concept of the Trauerspiel and its relevance to a French corpus.
 In my second book, Compassion’s Edge, I worked with a broader range of genres, exploring the affective undertow of religious toleration.
 The book explores the language of fellow-feeling – pity, compassion, charitable care – that flourished in the century or so after the Wars of Religion.
 It’s a gloomy sort of account: this is not a story about compassion overcoming difference, but rather about compassion reinforcing divides.
 The project was supported by a fellowship at the Radcliffe Institute for Advanced Studies at Harvard, and in 2018 won the Biennial Book Prize of the Society for Renaissance Studies.